Phenzic/technical-writing-bounty/build_a_dao_on_fuel/draft.md

  <your_absolute_path_to_the_directory>/Fuel_Dao/frontend/fuels.config.ts
 ```

-5. Run the command `npx fuels build` to generate a TypeScript definition and interpret your contract's ABI JSON.
+5. Run the `npx fuels build` command to generate a TypeScript definition and interpret your contract's ABI JSON.
 You should get a response similar to the one below.

 ```bash
 Generating types..
 🎉 Build completed successfully!
 ```
-6. you will notice a new directory `contracts-api` generated in your frontend directory.
+6. you will notice a new directory, `contracts-api`, generated in your frontend directory.
 It is the contract ABI and interfaces in TypeScript.
 You will need to make contract calls on your DAO front end.

 7. Head over to the files `<path-to-workspace>/frontend/src/components/Home.tsx`, `<path-to-workspace>/frontend/src/components/proposalCount.tsx`, and put in the generated contract id from your deployed contract in the variable `CONTRACT_ID`.

 ## Running your Front End.
-Now you have all that set, ensure you are still in your `frontend` directory and run the code below to start your DAO frontend.
+Now that you have all that set, ensure you are still in your `frontend` directory and run the code below to start your DAO front end.

 ```bash
 npm start